MatDupas/Easy-MsfVenom/README.md

 Goal: search, generate & deliver payloads in an quick and easy way Be as simple as possible BUT with all msfvenom payloads.

-* ever lost time Searching the right MSFpayload ?
+* Ever lost time Searching the right MSFpayload ?
 Use the fast filter
-* Tired of inputing your IP, and defaults settings ? let Easy-MsfVenom do it for you
+* Tired of inputing your IP, and defaults settings ? let Easy-MsfVenom do it or ask for it !
-* Want only staged  payloads ? only Meterpreter ones ?  ask for it
+* Want only stageless  payloads (`-s`) ?
+Only Meterpreter ones (`-m`)?
-* want more complex options ? want a hidden_tcp ? you find them
+* want more complex options ? want a hidden_tcp ? use `-k or --keyword` argument !

 #  Features
 * fast search through all Venom payloads